 Hold a Famous Meteorite

 Available with all bookings: an opportunity to cradle in your hand a 354g fragment of one of the most famous meteorites in history, the one that gouged out Barringer Crater (also known as Meteor Crater) in Arizona, USA - the best preserved impact crater on Earth.

 Meteorites are 4.6 billion years old.
-When you handle a meteorite (any meteorite) you touch the oldest object you will ever touch.
+Therefore when you handle a meteorite (any meteorite) you touch the oldest object you will ever touch.

 Details of the original meteorite that created Barringer Crater:

 Our Barringer meteorite fragment was received as a farewell gift from the Armagh Planetarium meteorite collection when Mario Di Maggio left Northern Ireland in 2001 to launch the Glasgow Planetarium